rayes0/blog/content/tea.md

 [[Wikipedia article](https://en.wikipedia.org/wiki/Taiwanese_tea)]

 Darker versions of Taiwanese tea are here.
-If I ever try lighter types of tea from Taiwan, I will put then in the [lighter teas section](#green-and-white).
+If I ever try lighter types of tea from Taiwan, I will put then in the [lighter teas section](#light-teas).
 Taiwan is famous for it's oolong tea in particular, though I haven't tried many varieties (in fact, only one) so I don't have much to compare to.
 I will be very happy if I ever get a chance to try one of the geriatric gao shan (high mountain) teas, or that legendary rumoured dong ding tea.

 -   **Amis tribe 'Zhu Tan Gong Fu Cha'**. [[specs](/img/tea/amis_zhu_tan_cha.jpg)] A Taiwanese rolled oolong tea pack I (again) got from my relatives.
 I'm not sure of the exact processing and origin, the package is unclear, though it is referred to as a tea of the [Amis people](https://en.wikipedia.org/wiki/Amis_people), so looking at the traditional territory region of the Amis, it is likely that the tea was grown on Eastern Taiwan, probably near [Ruisui](https://en.wikipedia.org/wiki/Ruisui) (where there is a tea farm).
 For some reason it has no certification mark indicating this, so I conjecture that it is low grade.
 I've never heard anything of zhu tan tea (meaning 'bamboo charcoal tea') either, I presume this means the tea was roasted over bamboo charcoal, which if so, means that it may be more valuable than I expect (bamboo charcoal is expensive).
 The tea was packaged in triangular teabags, even though it is whole leaf.
 In order to let the tea leaves expand, I took the tea out of the bags before steeping.
 It has an interesting floral nutty flavour, maybe it really was bamboo charcoal roasted, though I don't think the leaves themselves are high quality.
 There are some stems present, and I noticed they only last about one to two infusions before losing the great majority of their flavour.

 ## Pu'er {#pu-er}

 Various varieties of [pu'er](https://en.wikipedia.org/wiki/Pu%27er_tea) that I've tried.
-In my opinion, the specifics of the tea factory, roasting (if any), and fermenting process for pu'er is more effectual on the taste and quality rather than where it was grown.
+In my opinion, the specifics of the tea factory, roasting (if any), and fermenting process for pu'er is more effectual on the taste and quality rather than where it was grown (which will probably be Yunnan anyways).

 ### Xiao Qing Gan {#xiao-qing-gan}